-The key results of the June 30, 2019 actuarial valuation are as follows:
+The key results of the June 30, 2020 actuarial valuation are as follows:

-- The actuarially determined employer contribution rate increased from 30.38% of payroll to 31.45% of payroll for the current valuation. - The Plan's funded ratio, the ratio of Actuarial Assets over Actuarial Liability, decreased from 76.4% to 75.9%.
-Likewise, the Plan's funded ratio on a market value basis decreased from 76.6% to 75.4%. - The Unfunded Actuarial Liability (UAL) is the excess of the Plan's Actuarial Liability over the Actuarial Value of Assets.
-The Plan experienced an increase in the UAL from \$648.8 million to \$697.3 million as of June 30, 2019.
-This increase in UAL was largely due to investment and demographic experience losses. - During the year ending June 30, 2019, the return on Plan assets was 4.69% on a market value basis net of investment (but not administrative) expenses, as compared to the 7.00% assumption.
+- The actuarially determined employer contribution rate increased from 31.45% of payroll to 33.20% of payroll for the current valuation. - The Plan's funded ratio, the ratio of Actuarial Assets over Actuarial Liability, decreased from 75.9% to 75.6%.
+Likewise, the Plan's funded ratio on a market value basis decreased from 75.4% to 72.1%. - The Unfunded Actuarial Liability (UAL) is the excess of the Plan's Actuarial Liability over the Actuarial Value of Assets.
+The Plan experienced an increase in the UAL from \$697.3 million to \$738.4 million as of June 30, 2020.
+This increase in UAL was largely due to investment and demographic experience losses. - During the year ending June 30, 2020, the return on Plan assets was 0.84% on a market value basis net of investment (but not administrative) expenses, as compared to the 7.00% assumption.
 The Actuarial Value of Assets recognizes 20% of the difference between the expected and actual return on the Market Value of Assets (MVA).
-This method of smoothing the asset gains and losses returned 5.64% on the smoothed value of assets, an actuarial asset loss of \$28.7 million.
-The loss in the Actuarial Value of Assets reflects the continued recognition of past investment gains and losses, with past investment gains offsetting the impact of the loss for the current year and leading to a higher actuarial value return than market value return. - During the 2018-19 Plan Year, the actuarial liabilities of the Plan increased more than expected, with key factors being larger pay increases than expected for continuing actives and larger Cost of Living Adjustments (COLAs) than expected for members in pay status.
-These and other unexpected changes resulted in a liability loss of \$30.8 million. - Overall participant membership increased compared to last year.
-There were 480 new hires and rehires during 2018-2019 and the total active population increased from 4,452 to 4,504, or 1.17%.
-Total projected payroll increased from \$284,969,342 to \$298,900,309, or 4.89%.
+This method of smoothing the asset gains and losses returned 5.04% on the smoothed value of assets, an actuarial asset loss of \$42.1 million.
+The loss in the Actuarial Value of Assets reflects the continued recognition of past investment gains and losses, with past investment gains offsetting the impact of the loss for the current year and leading to a higher actuarial value return than market value return. - During the 2019-20 Plan Year, the actuarial liabilities of the Plan increased more than expected, with key factors being losses associated with new retirements and larger Cost of Living Adjustments (COLAs) than expected for members in pay status, offset by lower pay increases than expected for continuing actives.
+These and other unexpected changes resulted in a liability loss of \$7.4 million. - Overall participant membership increased from 9,627 to 9,793 total members compared to last year.
+There were 435 new hires and rehires during 2019-2020 but the total active population decreased 1.02%, from 4,504 to 4,458.
+Total projected payroll increased from \$298,900,309 to \$300,575,911, or 0.56%.